-The nursing program is very fortunate to have three skills labs and one dedicated nursing computer lab which provide students with areas to practice skills and receive tutoring.
+The nursing program has three skills labs and one dedicated nursing computer lab which provide students with areas to practice skills and receive tutoring.
 Reference texts are available and can be checked out.
-Hours for scheduled and open labs are posted in each lab.
+Hours for scheduled and open labs are posted in each lab as well as on Canvas.
 Appointments are encouraged for specific needs (i.e., require individual attention from the lab coordinator or multiple supplies).
+Students must sign in and out of open lab at the computers as instructed.